shakes76/PatternFlow/recognition/45805448-Improved-UNet/README.md

 ### Image Segmentation using Improved UNet

-In 2017, [1] created the Improved UNet, which borrows from the original UNet architecture and applies the following changes:
+In 2017, [1] created their Improved UNet, which borrows from the original UNet architecture and applies the following changes:

 - customised data augmentation (standardisation and cropping)
 - using twice the number of filters in the localization pathway (upsampling half of the network)